Al-un/beerworld/aws_cloudformation-static-website/README.md

               - /*
 ```

-Although I have not tried, I think `!Sub arn:aws:s3:::${S3Hosting}/*` is also valid.
+I prefer the `!Sub` syntax: `!Sub arn:aws:s3:::${S3Hosting}/*`.

 The end result is the [`template-basic.yaml`](template-basic.yaml).

-> Note: although the different tutorials and guide add `AccessControl: PublicRead` in the S3Hosting bucket definition, I did not need it so I removed it.
+> Note: although the different tutorials and guides add `AccessControl: PublicRead` in the S3Hosting bucket definition, I did not need it so I removed it.

 ### Deployment